 Home is where the laptop is

 I grew up in Kingsport, Tennessee, a small town in the foothills of the Appalachian Mountains.
-A gorgeous area, but back then I couldn’t find an ounce of beauty in the place.
+A gorgeous area, but I couldn’t find an ounce of beauty in the place.
 I was too focused on planning my escape, which I made to Agnes Scott College, a liberal arts school in Atlanta for women.

 Living abroad changed me in ways I can’t count, and though I don’t have the passport to prove it, I am in my heart and soul half Dutch.
 I know the culture, I speak the language like a native, I love that country like my own.

 Fifteen years ago, the Dutchman and I moved back to Atlanta with our two kids, but every chance I get, I hop a plane to Amsterdam so I can stick my toes in sandy Dutch soil.

 And of course, wherever I go, the laptop also travels.